Clean & Efficient Transportation

 Commercial EV Charging Stations

-To increase electric vehicle (EV) adoption by residents, the City’s Climate Action Plan (CAP) proposed enacting local building codes requiring the installation of EV charging stations at 8% of the total number of parking spaces at commercial developments.
-This new requirement would apply to all new commercial developments (including the commercial portion of mixed-use projects) and commercial building modifications, alterations, and additions that are 10,000 square feet or greater.
-In November 2019, City Council adopted an ordinance enacting this new regulation, effective January 1, 2020.
+Also in November 2019, City Council adopted an ordinance enacting a new regulation requiring new commercial developments to install electric vehicle charging stations (EVCS) at eight percent of the total number of parking spaces, effective January 1, 2020.
 This requirement was readopted concurrent with the incorporation of the state’s triannual code amendment updates, effective January 1, 2023.
-As a result of this code, the CAP estimated that 150 electric vehicle charging stations (EVCS) will be installed by 2020 and 490 EVCS will be installed by 2030 at new commercial developments.
-Meeting these goals will decrease greenhouse gas (GHG) emissions by approximately 440 metric tons of carbon dioxide equivalent (MTCO2e) by 2020 and 3,582 MTCO2e by 2030
+As a result of this code, the CAP estimated that 150 EVCS will be installed by 2020 and 490 EVCS would be installed by 2030 at new commercial developments.
+Meeting these goals would decrease greenhouse gas emissions by approximately 440 MTCO2e by 2020 and 3,582 MTCO2e by 2030.

 MCET-2: Adopt a Municipal Employee Telecommute Policy